elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-the-purpose-of-the-discrete-fourier-transform-in-signal-processing.md

 url: /learn/computer-science/questions/what-is-the-purpose-of-the-discrete-fourier-transform-in-signal-processing
 score: -1.0
 related_article1:
-    id: 160942
+    id: 160939
-    title: What is the significance of graph representation in graph algorithms?
+    title: >-
+        How do machine learning algorithms differ from traditional algorithms in terms of design and application?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-significance-of-graph-representation-in-graph-algorithms
+    url: /learn/computer-science/questions/how-do-machine-learning-algorithms-differ-from-traditional-algorithms-in-terms-of-design-and-application
 related_article2:
-    id: 160934
+    id: 161165
-    title: What is the divide-and-conquer technique and how is it applied in algorithm design?
+    title: >-
+        Describe an approximation algorithm and its use in solving the Traveling Salesperson Problem.
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-divideandconquer-technique-and-how-is-it-applied-in-algorithm-design
+    url: /learn/computer-science/questions/describe-an-approximation-algorithm-and-its-use-in-solving-the-traveling-salesperson-problem
 related_article3:
+    id: 161060
+    title: >-
+        What is the divide-and-conquer technique and give an example of its application.
+    subject: Computer Science
+    url: /learn/computer-science/questions/what-is-the-divideandconquer-technique-and-give-an-example-of-its-application
+related_article4:
     id: 161161
+    title: >-
-    title: How do machine learning algorithms differ from traditional algorithms in terms of design and application?
+        How do machine learning algorithms differ from traditional algorithms in terms of design and application?
     subject: Computer Science
     url: /learn/computer-science/questions/how-do-machine-learning-algorithms-differ-from-traditional-algorithms-in-terms-of-design-and-application
-related_article4:
-    id: 161165
-    title: Describe an approximation algorithm and its use in solving the Traveling Salesperson Problem.
-    subject: Computer Science
-    url: /learn/computer-science/questions/describe-an-approximation-algorithm-and-its-use-in-solving-the-traveling-salesperson-problem
 related_article5:
-    id: 161070
+    id: 161067
-    title: What is an approximation algorithm and when is it used?
+    title: >-
+        How does the Fast Fourier Transform improve upon the Discrete Fourier Transform?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-an-approximation-algorithm-and-when-is-it-used
+    url: /learn/computer-science/questions/how-does-the-fast-fourier-transform-improve-upon-the-discrete-fourier-transform
 ---

 &nbsp;